Can I Have a Filling Instead of a Crown?

 Ask about inlays and onlays

 Sometimes a tooth is far beyond the point of being filled, but doesn’t quite have to have a crown.
 Thanks to restorations called “inlays” and “onlays,” your tooth can be repaired with an option that is also sometimes called a “three-quarter crown.”
-Dr. Alizadeh offers inlays and onlays in our Sacramento dental office, giving you more flexibility when it comes to restoring your smile.
+Dr. Alizadeh offers inlays and onlays in our Carmichael dental office, giving you more flexibility when it comes to restoring your smile.
 An inlay or onlay rebuilds and repairs a larger portion of your tooth than what is possible with a filling – yet it doesn’t cover the entire tooth all at once.
 In essence, inlays and onlays help you maximize the little healthy tooth structure that is left before a crown is your only option.

 Marconi Dental Group has an in-house dental lab and a master lab technician, so we can create all of your custom crowns, inlays and onlays right here in our office.
 Schedule an exam with Dr. Alizadeh today to learn more.